 If a foreign object is the cause, the discharge may contain small amounts of blood.

 During the childbearing years, a discharge is usually caused by a vaginal infection.
 The most common are

-Sometimes a discharge is caused by another infection, including sexually transmitted diseases (such as gonorrhea, a chlamydial infection, or trichomoniasis).
+Sometimes a discharge is caused by another infection, including sexually transmitted diseases (such as gonorrhea or a chlamydial infection).

 Vaginal infections are usually prevented by the protective bacteria (lactobacilli) that normally live in the vagina.
 These bacteria keep the acidity of the vagina in the normal range.
 When acidity in the vagina decreases, the number of protective bacteria decreases, and the number of harmful bacteria increases.

 The following make the growth of harmful bacteria more likely (and thus increase the risk of vaginal infections):